Pure extension of the theta divisor over the moduli space of abelian varieties

 The metric $\|\cdot\|_{\mathrm{Hdg}}$ on the Hodge line bundle $\omega$ is also extensively discussed in \cite[Section~5.5]{yz} (where it is called the \emph{Faltings metric}).
 The discussion in loc.\ cit.\ essentially gives rise to the construction of a canonical adelic Hodge line bundle $\overline{\omega}$ over the arithmetic stack $A_g$ over $\zz$ (see \cite[Theorem 5.5.2]{yz}).

 Finally, consider the invariant adelic line bundle $\overline{L}$ over the arithmetic stack $N_{g,1}$ over $\zz$, constructed in \cite[Chapter~6]{yz} (see also Section \ref{sec:yz-invariant-adelic}).
-The line bundle $L$ has a natural underlying hermitian metric which we denote by $\|\cdot\|_L$.
-It can be characterized as the unique smooth hermitian metric on $L$ compatible with the rigidification such that for all $m \in \zz_{>0}$ the isomorphism $[m]^*L \cong L^{\otimes m^2}$ of rigidified line bundles is an isometry.
+The line bundle $L$ has a natural underlying ``pure'' hermitian metric which we denote by $\|\cdot\|_L$.
+It can be characterised as the unique smooth hermitian metric on $L$ such that for all $m \in \zz$ the isomorphism $[m]^*L \cong L^{\otimes m^2}$ of rigidified line bundles is an isometry.
 The curvature form $c_1(L,\|\cdot\|_L)$ is translation invariant in all fibers of the structure map $\pi \colon N_{g,1} \to N_g$, as follows for example from \cite[Proposition~II.2.1]{mb}.

 \begin{theorem} (Moret-Bailly) With the above hermitian metrics $\|\cdot\|_L$, $\|\cdot\|_\Hdg$ and $\|\cdot\|'_\Theta$ on the line bundles $L$, $\omega$ and $\oo(\Theta)$, respectively, the trivialising section of the line bundle